Richard Duval

-Christian Harold Richard Duval (born 15 June 1968) is a Mauritian politician and former Private Parliamentary Secretary (PPS).
+Christian Harold Richard Duval (born 04 March 1968) is a Mauritian politician and former Private Parliamentary Secretary (PPS).

-Early life, education & career
+Early life, education and career

 Richard Duval grew up with his mother Jacqueline Dalais in southern Mauritius.
-He was later adopted by politician Sir Gaëtan Duval.
+Following the death of his biological father Guy Duval, Richard was adopted by his uncle and politician Sir Gaëtan Duval.

 Following his secondary education at St. Joseph's College in Curepipe he travelled to France where he learned how to train horses under Robert Collet's guidance.
 Given his familiarity with the Mauritius Turf Club he opened a new stable called Écurie Richard Duval in July 1994 soon after his return to Mauritius.
 However the stable closed down within a few years.

 Political career

 Following his resignation as a member of the ailing PMSD to join his step-brother's new party PMXD, Richard Duval's political career started in July 2005 when he was elected to the National Assembly in Constituency No. 12 (Mahébourg-Plaine-Magnien) as a candidate of Alliance Sociale (coalition of Labour PTr–PMXD–VF–MR–MMSM).
 His running mates Yatin Varma and Vasant Bunwaree were also elected in the same constituency during these elections.
 Richard Duval served as Private Parliamentary Secretary (PPS) until 2010.

 For the 2010 General Elections Richard Duval did not receive the support of any major political party due to his involvement in the 2008 Subutex scandal during which Duval's associate Cindy Legallant was caught at SSR International Airport for illegal importation and trafficking of Rs 23 Millions' worth of Subutex tablets from Paris.

 Moreover, he had dim prospects of securing a party's investiture for the 2014 General Elections due to the 2011 Casse Bribery scandal, and 2013 Pailles drink driving scandal which made news headlines in the Mauritian press.

 At the November 2019 elections Richard Duval was a candidate of L'Alliance Nationale, a coalition of PMSD and Labour Party (PTr) in Constituency No. 12 where he was not elected.
 However he secured a seat as Best Loser in the National Assembly.

-In 2024, Richard Duval left the PMSD along with other 2 members to form a new political party, Nouveaux Démcrats (ND).
+In 2024, Richard Duval left the PMSD along with other 2 members to form a new political party, Nouveaux Démocrats (ND).
 His newly formed party thus joined the Alliance du Changement for the elections of the same year.